José Luis Brown: International

 Brown won 36 caps for Argentina, making his first appearance in 1983.
 He was selected for the 1983, 1987 and 1989 Copa América tournaments, helping the national team to third place in the latter.

 Brown was also picked for the 1986 FIFA World Cup by manager Carlos Bilardo, as a last-minute addition: in spite of a serious knee injury suffered two years earlier that had not still fully healed, he was chosen to start ahead of ageing Daniel Passarella, being informed by the coach on the day before the opener.
-He went on to play all the games and minutes in Mexico, netting his only international goal, a header in the final against West Germany after a free kick by Jorge Burruchaga (eventual 3–2 win); in the last minutes he dislocated his shoulder, but refused to be substituted.
+He went on to play all the games and minutes in Mexico, netting his only international goal, a header in the final against West Germany after a free kick by Jorge Burruchaga (eventual 3–2 win); five minutes into the second half he dislocated his shoulder, but refused to be substituted.